Architecture

 Connectivity is not afhttp’s problem.
 The tool assumes any two afhttp instances that need to talk can reach each other over the network.
 Mesh, VPN, SSH tunnels, or direct LAN — that is the user’s infrastructure.

 Process lifecycle is also not afhttp’s problem. afhttp host is a long-running foreground process.
-The user starts it however suits them (systemd unit, tmux pane, docker container, shell &, etc.) and stops it with a normal signal. afhttp does not fork, does not write pidfiles, and does not maintain a registry of running hosts.
+The user starts it however suits them and stops it with a normal signal; afhttp does not fork, does not write pidfiles, and does not maintain a registry of running hosts.
+That said, because the host runs a real browser and holds live sessions, the recommended environment for the host is a container — the container is the isolation boundary, where the image disables Chromium’s own sandbox via AFHTTP_NO_SANDBOX (afhttp keeps the sandbox on when run natively).
+This spore ships one at container/docker/.
+See deployment.md.
+The driver commands stay a thin client and run anywhere.

 5. CLI Surface